gabriellabann/SE-SCC-Depression-clone/research-assessment.md

         2. When a reader opts-in to installing packages by uncommenting the code, it runs without errors
     2. Uses more than one function to install/load/require packages (including those used in commented code)

-        -   [X] Objective attempt
+        -   [X] Objective attempt - new attempt
         -   [ ] Objective met
-        -   Grader comments: in addition to .qmd, in SE-SCC-Depression.R
+        -   Grader comments:
             - all install/require functions should be commented out; if they run when you render the document it can cause errors.
 Same for the .R script -- let your user decide whether they want to install the packages.
             - Refer to the d2mr resources page for a list of the packages you can load without a commented out install line.